Recession is a scary word for most people. But if you’re an entrepreneur, recessions can be some of the most lucrative periods in time.

 Cullen moved to New York and opened the first King Kullen on Aug.
 4, 1930, in a vacant garage in Queens.
 Within seven years, there were 17 King Kullen locations in New York City and Long Island.

-3. Charles Darrow, Inventor of Monopoly Board Game
+3. Charles Darrow, inventor of the Monopoly board game

-Charles Darrow became a wealthy man during the worst economic downturn in American history because of the famous game that bankrupts people to the delight of one.
+Charles Darrow became a wealthy man during the worst economic downturn in American history because of the famous game that bankrupts people to the delight of one winner.

 No matter, Monopoly is the game so many know and love because of Darrow’s business acumen.